LaurieLecomte/SVs_short_reads/README.md

 ### Additional scripts

-Other scripts that target a specific step or operation conducted in one of the main scripts ore that allow additional analyses are provided in the `01_scripts/utils` subdirectory.
+Other scripts targeting a specific step or operation conducted in one of the main scripts or allowing additional analyses are provided in the `01_scripts/utils` subdirectory.

 * `01_scripts/utils/format_add_ALTseq.R` : adds an explicit alternate sequence (when possible) to the merged SVs.
 Called by the `01_scripts/utils/format_merged.R` script featured in the `05_format_merged.sh` main script.
 * `01_scripts/utils/format_merged_sample_names.R` : add unique sample names to the merged VCF, also called by the `05_format_merged.sh` main script.
 * `01_scripts/utils/convertInversion.py` : used for converting manta BNDs to inversions in the `02.1_manta_call` main script.
-It comes from the manta GitHub repository (https://github.com/Illumina/manta/blob/75b5c38d4fcd2f6961197b28a41eb61856f2d976/src/python/libexec/convertInversion.py) and is licensed under the GNU General Public License v3.0 (https://github.com/Illumina/manta/blob/75b5c38d4fcd2f6961197b28a41eb61856f2d976/LICENSE.txt).
+It comes from the [manta GitHub repository](https://github.com/Illumina/manta/blob/75b5c38d4fcd2f6961197b28a41eb61856f2d976/src/python/libexec/convertInversion.py) and is licensed under the [GNU General Public License v3.0](https://github.com/Illumina/manta/blob/75b5c38d4fcd2f6961197b28a41eb61856f2d976/LICENSE.txt).
 * `01_scripts/utils/combined_plot_by_caller.R` : used for plotting filtered short-read SVs (Supp.
-Fig. 2)
+Fig. from the paper [Investigating structural variant, indel and single nucleotide polymorphism differentiation between locally adapted Atlantic salmon populations using whole genome sequencing and a hybrid genomic polymorphism detection approach](https://www.biorxiv.org/content/10.1101/2023.09.12.557169v1))

 Older scripts used for development or debugging purposes are stored in the `01_scripts/archive` folder for future reference if needed.
 These are not meant to be used in their current state and may be obsolete.